jelauria/visimap-jobs/README.md

 If running into 'Marker Undefined' error on the page, simply refresh and page should be working

-CSS sheets but Austin Ulfers and Jessica Prasetyo
+CSS sheets by Austin Ulfers and Jessica Prasetyo